Bheemili Kabaddi Jattu: Soundtrack

-The Music Was Composed By V. Selvaganesh and released by Aditya Music.
+The music was composed by V. Selvaganesh, who composed for the original, and all songs from the original were reused.
+The audio rights were sold to Aditya Music.
 All lyrics were penned by Vanamali.

 Reception

 A critic from Sify wrote that "Bhimili Kabaddi Jattu, on the whole, surely keeps you glued to your seat because the match scenes look real.
 It?s [sic] a sports film in the true spirit and it is convincingly told.
 Good attempt, and nice film".
 A critic from Rediff.com opined that "Bheemili Kabaddi Jattu scores high marks as it's a realistic and touching tale.
 It's not often one gets to see such films!"